skulpt/skulpt/API.rst

 Objects and Methods
 -------------------

-* skulpt.exec(code) -- handles promises, exceptions, calls skulpt.error when an error occurs...  returns true if no errors/exceptions false otherwise
+* skulpt.exec(code) -- handles promises, exceptions, calls skulpt.error when an error occurs...
 * skulpt.eval(code)  -- returns a javascript object resulting from evaling a Python expression
 * skulpt.input  --  function -- called when ``input`` is called a default with a dialog provided
 * skulpt.import -- function called for importing files the current builtinRead